nathanschwarz/OpenBCI_Ganglion_parser_CSHARP/README.md

 # OpenBCI_Ganglion_parser_CSHARP

-C# parser for the open source openBCI Ganglion Board

-This project was made for the PoC association in partnership with zeta (https://www.zetascience.tech/).

-This project will be used to parse the data from the Ganglion into Unity.
+C# parser for the open source openBCI Ganglion Board This project will be used to parse the data from the Ganglion into Unity.

 # Basic usage